apache/jackrabbit-site/src/site/markdown/index.md

 #### April 18th, 2016: Apache Jackrabbit Oak 1.5.1 released
 Jackrabbit Oak 1.5.1 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### April 1st, 2016: Apache Jackrabbit Oak 1.5.0 released
 Jackrabbit Oak 1.5.0 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### March 31st, 2016: Apache Jackrabbit Oak 1.4.1 released
 Apache Jackrabbit Oak 1.4.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#oak) page for more details

 #### March 31st, 2016: Apache Jackrabbit 2.10.2 released
 Apache Jackrabbit 2.10.2 is a patch release that contains fixes and